How we developed our curriculum

 - Ensures children understand the importance of, and have the knowledge, to stay safe physically and mentally, in and out of school

-- Ensures progressive coverage of the national curriculum and the EYFS curriculum in topic based learning through effective planning and leadership
+- Ensures progressive coverage of the EYFS and National Curriculum in topic based learning through effective planning and leadership

 - Grows pupil’s self-esteem and confidence enabling children to respect themselves and others